taimanomunen314-rgb/TQ-Theory/README.md

 # Nex Engine

-Nex Engine is an experimental foundation project designed to support future web applications, automation tools, and modular software systems.
+**Nex Engine** is an experimental modular software framework designed for the next generation of web services, automation tools, and system-level integration.

-This repository is currently in its initial setup phase, and components will be added progressively as development advances.
+This repository currently contains the initial project structure.
+Additional components will be added as development progresses.

+---

 ## Project Overview

 Nex Engine aims to provide:

-- A clean and extensible project structure
+- A clean and scalable project foundation
-- Lightweight modules for future web and system development
+- A modular architecture suitable for future web and cloud systems
-- A flexible base that can evolve as new requirements emerge

-## Status
+- A basis for building tools, automation pipelines, and integration modules

-The project is in the preparation stage.
+The project is currently under active development.

-Folders, modules, and documentation will be added step-by-step.
+---

-## License
+## Directory Structure
-This project is released under the MIT License.

 ---